wanzaiqidao/test/README.md

 # test
-for study sometging else, like algorithm.
+for study something else, like algorithm.